Tom Araya: Personal life

 Araya has a brother, Juan "Johnny" Araya, who currently plays bass in the melodic death metal band Thine Eyes Bleed.
 He has also occasionally worked as a roadie for Slayer.

 Araya resides in Texas, where he owns a ranch with his wife Sandra Araya and two children, daughter Ariel Asa Araya (b.
 1996) and son Tomas Enrique Araya Jr. (b.
 1998).
 He and his wife run a family ranch that includes 60+ head of cattle among other ranch animals.
-Araya reports that he sings country songs to help keep his "singing chops up".
 Araya and his wife enjoy horror films such as The Amityville Horror and The Texas Chain Saw Massacre.
 The two allowed their children to watch horror films, but made it clear to them that it is just a movie when they asked "Is this real?"
 His children were homeschooled.

+In 2009, he and his family began training in Karate for self defense purposes, Araya later achieved his black belt in the martial art.

 In 2011, Araya received the keys to the city of his birth, Viña del Mar.

 Araya suffers from sleep apnea and uses a CPAP machine regularly at home and on tour.